Size-Driven Quantum Phase Transitions

+Our model inherits its stability against extensive perturbations from the Toric Code: as we show in the appendix, in the thermodynamic limit the ground states of $\op H^{(d)} + \op V$ are in the same phase as the ground states of our model, for a sufficiently weak local perturbation $\op V$.
+Before the threshold lattice size, by standard perturbation theory, there exists a maximal perturbation strength (which will depend on the critical size $N_d$), below which the spectral gap of the perturbed Hamiltonian will not close: the perturbed ground state can be continuously deformed to the unperturbed one with local unitaries \cite{Bachmann_2011}, and thus it will still have the properties of a classical state.

-As we show in the appendix, there exists a finite temperature $T_d$ below which the thermal state of the Hamiltonian will still be very close to the ground state for any system size up to the threshold $N_d$, meaning that any measurement will still reveal a classical state up to very small errors.
+Moreover, in the appendix we also show that there exists a finite temperature $T_d$ below which the thermal state of the Hamiltonian will still be very close to the ground state for any system size up to the threshold $N_d$, meaning that any measurement will still reveal a classical state up to very small errors.
 The temperature $T_d$ depends only inverse-logarithmically on the threshold size, and therefore its scaling with $d$ will be mild in the case of the prime periodic tiling. \Cref{tab:main-result} lists the temperatures corresponding to the various local dimensions $d$, which is a linear function of $\Delta/k_B$, where $\Delta$ is the spectral gap of the Hamiltonian and $k_B$ the Boltzmann constant.